-71. As a direct and proximate result of the negligence of the Excursion Entity, the Plaintiffs were injured about Plaintiffs' body and extremity, suffered physical pain, mental anguish, loss of enjoyment of life, disability, disfigurement, post-traumatic stress disorder and other mental and/or nervous disorders, aggravation of any previously existing conditions therefrom, incurred medical expenses in the care and treatment of Plaintiffs' injuries, suffered physical handicap, lost earnings and lost earning capacity, both past and future.
+- 71. As a direct and proximate result of the negligence of the Excursion Entities, the following damages were incurred: - a.
+The Plaintiffs were injured about Plaintiffs' body and extremity, suffered physical pain, mental anguish, loss of enjoyment of life, disability, disfigurement, post-traumatic stress disorder and other mental and/or nervous disorders, aggravation of any previously existing conditions therefrom, incurred medical expenses in the care and treatment of Plaintiffs' injuries, suffered physical handicap, lost earnings and lost earning capacity, both past and future.
 The injuries are permanent or continuing in nature and Plaintiffs will suffer the losses and impairments in the future.
-In addition, Plaintiffs lost the benefit of Plaintiffs' vacation, cruise, and transportation costs.
+In addition, Plaintiffs lost the benefit of Plaintiffs' vacation, cruise, and transportation costs future. - b.
+The Estates of Plaintiffs incurred funeral and medical expenses.
+The Estates also lost the benefit of the net accumulations that Plaintiffs would have obtained had they lived to each of their normal life expectancy. - c.
+The survivors suffered lost support and services, funeral expenses, decedents' companionship and protection, mental pain and suffering, loss of nurture and guidance, and all other damages as allowable by law.

-WHEREFORE, the Plaintiffs demand judgment for all damages recoverable under the law and demand trial by jury.
+WHEREFORE, the Plaintiffs demand judgment for all damages recoverable under the law and/or DOHSA and demand trial by jury.